| Onset |

 is a alveolar tap (a Spanish “r” or North American English “d” in “ladder”),

-and included in the d-series.
+and written using the d-series.
 French words, especially names like Marie and

 Pierre, are written as ᒪᖋ “maghi” and ᐱᔦᙆ “biyer”